Raspy-Py/TIDL-ALIKE/README.md

-# Development enviromnet for converting, testing, benchmarking and deploying ALIKE to BeagleBone AI-64
+# Development environment for converting, testing, benchmarking and deploying ALIKE to BeagleBone AI-64

-# ALIKE Project Documentation

 ## Table of Contents
 Model Manipulation: